mustafagelebek/uyapbot/README.md

-UYAP System Status Monitor Bot
+🤖UYAP System Status Monitor Bot
 This bot automatically monitors the accessibility of the UYAP Lawyer Portal (Beta) and sends a notification via X (Twitter) if a downtime is detected.

 🚀 Features